mariordgez/Ruby_Scraper/README.md

 ![](images\readmepic2.JPG)

-- If you have git bash install, simply navigate to the folder where you want to copy the repository
+- If you have git bash installed, simply navigate to the folder where you want to copy the repository

 - Once in the folder, right-click on the folder and select git bash here